swiftlang/swift-package-manager/Documentation/Reference.md

     example/Sources/bar.swift
     example/Sources/baz.swift

-this defines a single module (named after the package name from `Package.swift).
+This defines a single target, named after the package name from `Package.swift`.

-To create multiple modules, you can create multiple subdirectories:
+To create multiple targets, create multiple subdirectories:

     example/Sources/Foo/Widget.swift
     example/Sources/Bar/Bazzer.swift

-which would define two modules, `Foo` and `Bar`.
+This defines two targets: `Foo` and `Bar`.

-To generate an executable module (instead of a library module) add a `main.swift` file to that module’s subdirectory:
+To generate an executable target (instead of a library target), add a `main.swift` file to that target’s directory:

     example/Sources/Foo/main.swift

-and `swift build` will now produce an:
+Running `swift build` will now produce an executable output file: `example/.build/debug/Foo`.

-* `example/.build/debug/Foo`

-executable output file.

-The C language modules are laid out in a similar format.
-A C language library named `Baz` can be created in following format:
+The C language targets are laid out in a similar format.
+For e.g. a library `Baz` can be created with following layout:

     example/Sources/Baz/Baz.c
     example/Sources/Baz/include/Baz.h

-The public headers for this library go in the directory named `include`.
+The public headers for this library go in the directory `include`.

-Similarly, an executable C language module named `Baz` would look like this:
+Similarly, an executable C language target `Baz` looks like this:

     example/Sources/Baz/main.c

 Note: It is possible to have C, C++, Objective-C and Objective-C++ sources as part of a C language target.
-Swift modules can import C language targets but not vice versa.
+Swift targets can import C language targets but not vice versa.

 Read more on C language targets [here](#c-language-targets).

-### Test Suite Layouts
+### Test Target Layouts

 The package manager supports laying out test sources following a similar convention as primary sources:

     example/Tests/FooTests/WidgetTests.swift

-defined a `FooTests` test module.
-By convention, when there is a sources module `Foo` and a matching tests module `FooTests`, the package manager will establish an implicit dependency between the test module and the target it assumes it is trying to test.
+This defines a `FooTests` test target.
+By convention, when there is a target `Foo` and a matching test target `FooTests`, the package manager will establish an implicit dependency between the test target and the target it assumes it is trying to test.

 On Linux, the `XCTest` testing framework does not support dynamic discovery of tests.
 Instead, packages which are intended for use on Linux should include an:

     example/Tests/LinuxMain.swift

-file which imports all of the individual test modules in the package, and then invokes `XCTest.XCTMain` passing it the list of all tests.
+file which imports all of the individual test targets in the package, and then invokes `XCTest.XCTMain` passing it the list of all tests.

 ### Other Rules

 * `Tests` or any other subdirectory can be [excluded](#exclude) via Manifest file.
-* Subdirectories of a directory named `Sources`, `Source`, `srcs` or `src` in the root directory become modules.
+* Subdirectories of a directory named `Sources`, `Source`, `srcs` or `src` in the root directory become target.
-* It is acceptable to have no `Sources` directory, in which case the root directory is treated as a single module (place your sources there) or sub directories of the root are considered modules.
+* It is acceptable to have no `Sources` directory, in which case the root directory is treated as a single target (place your sources there) or sub directories of the root are considered targets.
 Use this layout convention for simple projects.

 ---

 ## Package Manifest File Format Reference

 Instructions for how to build a package are provided by the `Package.swift` manifest file. `Package.swift` is a Swift file defining a single `Package` object.
-This object is configured via the APIs defined in the `PackageDescription` Swift module supplied with the Swift Package Manager.
+This object is configured via the APIs defined in the `PackageDescription` Swift target supplied with the Swift Package Manager.

 ### Package Declaration